Early Career Coaching For Lawyers

 I've gone on to have a successful career as a lawyer, law firm principal, and legal academic, leveraging my qualifications into other areas.

-My advice to new professionals is to be patient with yourself and seek guidance when needed.
+My advice to new legal professionals is to be patient with yourself, and seek guidance and support when needed, sooner than later.

-Don't give up too soon—things generally get better with perseverance and time.
+Don't give up too soon either as things generally get better with perseverance, practice and time.

-Over the years, I've advised students I have taught not to quit their profession in the first year unless they're being bullied or harassed—and to reach out to me before making any drastic decisions.
+Over the years, I've advised law students I have taught not to quit their profession in the first year unless they're being bullied or harassed or the environment they are working in is toxic, and to reach out to me before making any drastic decisions.

-The happy ending of my own story was however, almost by accident and not by design, which is why I've created this program to help others facing similar issues.
+The happy ending of my own success story in law was however, almost by accident and not by design, which is why I've created this coaching program to help early career lawyers facing similar issues.

 • Managing Your Expectations & Fears